Disentanglement of Sources in a Multi-Stream Variational Autoencoder: Experiments

 \subsection{Application to Acoustic Data}

-Speaker diarization is the semantically closest task, where each discrete latent $s_k$ corresponds to a speaker's activity.
-To test our approach, we used a $\SI{358}{\second}$ recording of a conversation (2 males, 1 female) in quiet, $fs=\SI{48}{\kilo\hertz}$, from a conversational behavior database \cite{hinrichs2025database}.
-Due to a mismatch in estimated statistics, we retained only 1 male, 1 female speaker, with estimated label-based statistics: $\pi_{1}^{\mathrm{train}} \approx 0.30$, $\pi_{1}^{\mathrm{test}} \approx 0.27$; $\pi_{2}^{\mathrm{train}} \approx 0.37$, $\pi_{2}^{\mathrm{test}} \approx 0.36$.
-The close-mic recordings were mixed and segmented into overlapping frames $T\approx\SI{100}{\milli\second}$, STFT transformed (rectangular window, 256 hop), yielding 256 frequency and 17 time bins per frame.
-Magnitude spectrograms were normalized to [0, 1].
-The first 120 seconds ($N_{\mathrm{test}}=2812$) were used for testing; the remaining 238 seconds ($N_{\mathrm{train}}=5602$) for training.
-Individual training recordings from close-mics were processed similarly, with either 100\% or 10\% of data used for expert pretraining.
-All MS-VAE models were trained for 150 epochs with fixed decoders (unlike in Sec.~\ref{extension_K_sources}).
+Speaker diarization is the most semantically related acoustic application, in which each discrete latent $s_h$ corresponds to the activity of a specific speaker.
+To test our approach, we used a $\SI{358}{\second}$ recording of a conversation (2 males, 1 female) in quiet, recorded at $fs=\SI{48}{\kilo\hertz}$, from a recent conversational behavior database \cite{hinrichs2025database}.
+Due to a mismatch between the estimated statistics for one of the male speakers (specifically, the parameters $\pi_{h}^{\mathrm{train}}$ and $\pi_{h}^{\mathrm{test}}$ were significantly different so that reasonable application of our approach was not possible), we retained the recordings of the other male (speaker 1) and the female (speaker 2) participants.
+The estimated label-based statistics: $\pi_{1}^{\mathrm{train}} \approx 0.30$, $\pi_{1}^{\mathrm{test}} \approx 0.27$; $\pi_{2}^{\mathrm{train}} \approx 0.37$, $\pi_{2}^{\mathrm{test}} \approx 0.36$.
+The close-microphone recordings were mixed and segmented into overlapping frames of length $T\approx\SI{100}{\milli\second}$, then STFT transformed (rectangular window, 256 hop), yielding 256 frequency $\times$ 17 time bins per frame.
+Magnitude spectrograms were also normalized to [0, 1].
+The first 120 seconds ($N_{\mathrm{test}}=2812$) were used for testing and the remaining 238 seconds ($N_{\mathrm{train}}=5602$) for training.
+Individual training recordings from close-microphones were processed similarly, with either 100\% or 10\% of data used for expert pretraining.
+All MS-VAE models were trained for 150 epochs with fixed decoders (in contrast to Sec.~\ref{extension_K_sources}).

-In the close-mic recordings, the presence of speech from other participants was present.
-Applying a pretrained competitive Pyannote Diarization V2.1 model \cite{Bredin2020}\cite{Bredin2021} to the mixture of recordings hence produced a DER of 96.73\% ($K=2$ was specified to the model).
-To address this issue, we replaced the inactive frames with zeros or $x_{\mathrm{train/test}}\sim\mathrm{Laplace}(\vec{0}, 0.0008)$ (for MS-VAE).
+In the close-microphone recordings, the presence of speech from other participants was detected.
+Applying a pretrained competitive Pyannote Diarization V2.1 model \cite{Bredin2021,Bredin2020} to the mixture of recordings directly produced a DER of 96.73\% ($K=2$ was specified to the model).
+To address this issue, we replaced the inactive frames with zeros (for Pyannote Diarization V2.1) or $x_{\mathrm{train/test}}\sim\mathrm{Laplace}(\vec{0}, 0.0008)$ (for MS-VAE).